SCOPE

 Nursing home residents are among the most vulnerable population in Canada.
 The demand for residential care for older persons with complex needs will only continue to increase.
 Quality of care and quality of life will remain a major challenge.

-Our SCOPE pilot (Manitoba, 2010 – 2012) showed that, with support, care aides can successfully lead local quality improvement initiatives resulting in improved resident outcomes and increased work engagement.
-Our full scale evaluation of the SCOPE model will assess its success across a wider range of settings, building on findings from the pilot about how to implement the model.
+Our original SCOPE pilot in Manitoba (2010-2012) showed that, with support, care aides can successfully lead local quality improvement initiatives resulting in improved resident outcomes and increased work engagement.
+Our full scale evaluation of the SCOPE model assessed its success across a wider range of settings, building on findings from the pilot about how to implement the model.

 Publications